training-datalab/old-training-datalab.com/_pages/cps-ranking.md

 <p align="justify">We would like to thank Patricio Navia for his valuable comments and contributions.</p>

+## Disclaimer

+<p align="justify">Please bear in mind that this citation data comes from own user-created profiles on Google Scholar, whose coverage is not as rigorous as Scopus or Web of Science.
+In addition, the main ranking criterion is the H-Index, which has some limitations and is subject to bias and manipulation in some cases.
+Our quarterly ranking elaboration does not involve rearranging data, we focus on ordering the list by H-Index and citation.</p>

 ## Quarterly Series

 - [September 2023](https://training-datalab.com/projects/cps-ranking/2023-09-01-impact-ranking)